Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m2.md

 - Lightweight Web Engine
 - Network loader defects have been fixed.
 - Memory leak defects have been fixed.
-- Url parsing defects have been fixed.
+- URL parsing defects have been fixed.
 - History management defects have been fixed.